Zayda Steel: WWE (2024–2025)

 Steel signed with WWE in November 2024 as part of the WWE ID program, becoming the third WWE Superstar of Moroccan descent after Layla and Amale to be signed by WWE.

 Steel made her WWE debut on the April 2, 2025 edition of Evolve, losing to Brinley Reece.
-In April, Steel joined Swipe Right (Brad Baylor and Ricky Smokes), Jackson Drake, and Bryce Donovan to form The Vanity Project stable.
+In April, Steel joined Swipe Right (Brad Baylor and Ricky Smokes), Jackson Drake, and Bryce Donovan to form The Vanity Project.
 On the May 21 edition of Evolve, Steel lost in a Fatal Four-Way match against Kylie Rae, Aria Bennett and Chantel Monroe to earn an opportunity for the inaugural Evolve Women's Championship match.
 On October 9, Steel announced that she would not be renewing her WWE ID contract.
 She wrestled her last WWE televised match on the October 22 episode of Evolve, where she was defeated by Thea Hail.

+All Elite Wrestling / Ring of Honor (2025–present)

+On December 2, 2025, Steel debuted for Ring of Honor (ROH) confronting Leila Grey.
+At Final Battle on the Zero Hour, Steel fought Grey in her debut match but was defeated.
+On the December 11 episode of ROH on Honor Club, she defeated Rachael Ellering earning her first victory.

+On the January 8, 2026 episode of ROH on Honor Club, Steel was announced as the newest member of SkyFlight.
+Two days later, Steel made her debut for the sister promotion of ROH All Elite Wrestling (AEW) on Collision, being in the corner of SkyFlight during their match against the Death Riders.
+The following week at Collision: Maximum Carnage, Steel was defeated by Marina Shafir in her AEW debut match.
+It was then announced by AEW and ROH president Tony Khan that Steel had signed with the promotion.
+On the February 11 episode of HonorClub, Steel earned her first win in ROH defeating Johnnie Robbie and becoming number one contender for the ROH Women's World Television Championship.
+On the February 26 episode of HonorClub, Steel failed to defeat Red Velvet for the title.
+On May 14 at Supercard Showdown, Steel defeated Hyan to qualify for the Survival of the Fittest match the following day at Supercard of Honor for the ROH Women's World Championship, but was eliminated by the reigning champion Athena.